cmaster11/k8s-event-watcher/README.md

 * `filters`: a list of `rules`.
 Each `rules` object is evaluated **independently**, in an `OR` fashion.
 Any event is evaluated on all sets of `rules`.
 The first matching filter will cause the trigger of the callback.
 * `filters.[*].rules`: a map of regular expressions.
 Each regular expression is evaluated against the provided object key.
-    If **all** the regular expressions match, then the event will be sent to the callback.
+    If **all** the regular expressions match, then the event will be sent to the callback, and the `MatchedFields` map will be populated with the matching fields.
+* `filters.[*].errorRules`: a map of regular expressions.
+Each regular expression is evaluated against the provided object key.
+    If **all** the regular expressions match, then the event will be considered an error, and the `MatchedErrorFields` map will be populated with the matching error fields.

 ## Local test